aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 Effortless setup and management
 -------------------------------

-With the managed ClickHouse service, you can offload on Aiven all the time-consuming and laborious operations on your data infrastructure, such as database initialization and configuration, cluster provisioning and management, or your infrastructure maintenance and monitoring.
+With the managed ClickHouse service, you can offload on Aiven multiple time-consuming and laborious operations on your data infrastructure: database initialization and configuration, cluster provisioning and management, or your infrastructure maintenance and monitoring are off your shoulders.

-Pre-configuration
+Pre-configured settings
-'''''''''''''''''
+'''''''''''''''''''''''

 The managed ClickHouse service is pre-configured with a rational set of parameters and settings appropriate for the plan you have selected.
-You can easily launch production-ready ClickHouse clusters in minutes in the cloud of your choice.
+You can easily launch production-ready ClickHouse clusters in minutes in a cloud of your choice.
 If you desire additional control, you can tweak the settings via advanced configuration options.

 Scalability
 '''''''''''